Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     ...
 ```

+In our game, the camera won't move, so we can create it once and for all.

 ### Drawing the player with the world, view, projection matrices, and the BasicEffect

-We will now draw the player by defining its ``Draw`` function.
+We will now draw the player by defining its `Draw` function.
 We need to use the world, view, and projection matrices to transform the player's model from the object space to the screen space.

 The combination of the world, view and projection matrices is called the world-view-projection matrix, or model-view-projection matrix (*MVP matrix*).
 In 3D engines, this matrix is computed in a program that run on the GPU and is called a shader.
 More specifically, it is needed to have at least a vertex shader to compute this matrix, and a fragment shader to compute the color of the pixel on the screen once we know the coordinates of each vertex on the screen.

-In MonoGame, the ``BasicEffect`` class can play the role of both the vertex and fragment shader.
+In MonoGame, the `BasicEffect` class can play the role of both the vertex and fragment shader.
 It is a class that is used to draw 3D models in a quick and effective way.
-We will use the ``BasicEffect`` class to draw the player's model.
+We will use the `BasicEffect` class to draw the player's model.

-Here is the code for the ``Player``'s class ``Draw`` function:
+Here is the code for the `Player`'s class `Draw` function:

 ```csharp
     public void Draw(Matrix view, Matrix projection)